MahdiAll99/MEDimage/python.md

 ## Linux users

-To installing Python on Linux we will only need *apt*command, so make sure to run all the commands as root or as user with sudo access.
+To install Python on Linux we will only need *apt*command, so make sure to run all the commands as root or as user with sudo access.

 First, we update the packages list and install the prerequisites using these commands
 ```